sanjanb/Cats-vs.-Dogs-Classification-Using-TensorFlow/README.md

 import matplotlib.pyplot as plt
 ```

-**What are we doing?**
+**What am i doing?**
-We import TensorFlow and its relevant modules for creating and training a Convolutional Neural Network (CNN).
+I am importing TensorFlow and its relevant modules for creating and training a Convolutional Neural Network (CNN).
 The `try-except` block is for compatibility with Google Colab, ensuring TensorFlow 2.x is used.

 **Why import specific modules?**
 - `Sequential` and `Layers` (e.g., `Dense`, `Conv2D`, etc.) are essential for defining our CNN architecture.